How Does 3D Manufacturing Contrast to Conventional Manufacturing?

-Additive Manufacturing – as the name suggests – is an additive method, this means that material is added to create the product.
-By using an additive method rather than subtractive, the process is far more economical and also eco-friendly, and there’s a much greater scope for designs
+Additive Manufacturing (also called 3D manufacturing) – as the name suggests – is an additive method, this means that material is added to create the product.
+By using an additive method rather than subtractive, the process is far more economical and also eco-friendly, and there’s a much greater scope for designs.

 There’s a variety of different methods which can be utilised to achieve the final result, but each broadly goes through the same steps in the process.